-Now in my late 20’s and going through the usual of process of what life throws at you in the UK (College, University, Debt, More Debt (House), Marriage (eventually) and so on) I’m at an ultimate point in my life to start knuckling down in obtaining back the little spare time I have by planning for financial independence for the years ahead.
+Now in my early 30’s and going through the usual of process of what life throws at you in the UK (College, University, Debt, More Debt (House), Marriage (eventually) and so on) I’m at an ultimate point in my life to start knuckling down in obtaining back the little spare time I have by planning for financial independence for the years ahead.

 My ultimate aim is to not have to work until the ripe old age of 68 – Does anyone really want to work until then?
 Unless you’re Rick Stein from the BBC who just travels the world to taste amazing food.
 Therefore I’m under the ethos of working your ‘socks off’ to begin with, with the aim to settle down and have all my passive financial income goals align themselves in the next 17 years (roughly when I’m around the age of 45).

 I work in the digital field.
 I run a national digital marketing agency.
 12 staff, very demanding and focusing on the specialisms of Search Engine Optimisation.
 I’ve learnt a lot in the last 10+ years I’ve been involved in this industry, much of which seems to be hot air most of the time.

 I have a passion for understanding algorithms and systems, typically taking an analytical / mathematical approach to solving reasons to why XYZ website isn’t ranking highly on Google.
 Oh yes, I do love a good ole’ spreadsheet (I’m certainly no Excel genius come product analyst that involves slick Excel skills).
 It is tough and it does require a persistent approach of testing, re-testing and documenting all your work.
 This is the only way you can be sure to know what works well and what doesn’t.

 My specialism in work is the?